KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+TODO:
+- how were the algorithms and techniques implemented using the metrics and input data?
+- clarify how the implementation was carried out.

+#### Standard Machine Learning Classifiers

+#### LSTM Recurrent Neural Networks

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_